niplav/site/considerations_on_cryonics.md

 [Monte-Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method)
 simulations in a spreadsheet-like interface.

-I used Guesstimate to calculate the uncertainty in the value provided by signing up for cryonics as a 20 year old.
+I use Guesstimate to calculate the uncertainty in the value provided by signing up for cryonics as a 20 year old.
 The model is available [here](https://www.getguesstimate.com/models/15527).